Montessori Learning by Class Level

 “Help Me Help Myself”

-Whenever I peek into the Sun and Moon Rooms, the children wave and greet me cheerfully.
-A little girl steps up and hugs my leg, others come up to tell or show me what they are working on.
+Whenever one peeks into the Sun and Moon Rooms, students wave cheerfully and often come up to tell or show a visitor what they are working on.

 As there are three age groups in the rooms, a variety of activities are going on at the same time.
 On any typical day in a Montessori classroom, you will find children working on a floor rug or at the table, and today is no different!
-I see that a child has laid out a three-part picture and nomenclature cards for the frog, matching them to physical models for each stage, while another is using a magnifying glass to examine objects that the students have discovered in nature.
+A child lays out a three-part picture and nomenclature cards for the frog, matching them to physical models for each stage, while another uses a magnifying glass to examine objects that the students have discovered in nature.

 Preschool—Kindergarten (Ages 3-6)